msl8r/bulk-scan-shared-infrastructure/README.md

 - expose container ports to the host, so all the APIs and databases will be directly accessible.
 Use `docker ps` or read the [compose file](./docker-compose.yml) to see how the ports are mapped.
 - load the idam user and roles required
 - load the ccd definition
+- enable ccd caseworkers:
+  - default (see below)
+  - personal hmcts one

 To stop the environment use the same script, just make sure to pass the `local` parameter: